elimbaum/eecs-senior-project/notes.md

 How to create CPU/FU interface?
 Probably can't create a custom instruction.
 Put it on a bus?
 How do peripheral busses work?
 Shared memory, with some kind of control signal?
 I'm only operating on the IR/ASM interface, so the output of my JIT needs to be standard assembly.

+out of order RISCV implementation: BOOM.

+Rui is working on RISC JIT: codegen for FPGA. backend works on LLVM, but JIT not implemented on RISCV. something with runtime linking.

+I could use ARM, RISC might be tricky.

+simulation, or FPGA (but FPGA requires RISC). so probably simulation, for now, unless someone fixes. **Gem 5** simulator, ARM. can't do async, so might have to fudge async. actually simulating async might be a big endeavor.

+trampoline code: jump to jump

+Step 1: get GEM5 running LLVM code. **cross-compilation**. (slow! checkpoint.)

+Step 2: running my JIT on GEM5.

+Step 3: add hardware feature (how to modify Gem?)

+memory mapped IO. coordinate with Rui on what memory system should look like.

+write in CHP, data flow simulator, add to simulator.

+implement integer operation. start at the bottom (simple stuff, vectors).

 ## Notes